Here's a scenario that plays out far more often than people realize.

 "You can always get another dog."

-I want to be measured about this but honestly that sentence makes my blood pressure spike every time I hear it.
-Because what you're really saying — maybe without meaning to — is that the specific creature they loved, with its specific weird habits and its specific warm weight on their lap every evening, was interchangeable.
+That sentence is more harmful than it sounds.
+Because what it really says — maybe without meaning to — is that the specific creature they loved, with its specific weird habits and its specific warm weight on their lap every evening, was interchangeable.
 Replaceable.
 Like a toaster.
-Nobody would say "you can always get another mother" and yet somehow "you can always get another dog" is considered reasonable.
+Nobody would say "you can always get another mother," and yet somehow "you can always get another dog" is considered reasonable.

-Also.
-The phrase "at least."
+Then there's the phrase "at least."
 At least you have other children.
 At least she's not suffering anymore.
 At least you had 14 good years.
-I want to grab every person who's ever said "at least" to a grieving person and just — I don't know — make them sit with how that sentence actually lands.
-Every one of those "at leasts" is slamming a door shut.
-It's saying: here's why your pain shouldn't be as bad as it is.
-Stop it.
-Just... stop it.
+Every one of those "at leasts" slams a door shut.
+It says: here's why your pain shouldn't be as bad as it is.
+It rarely helps and usually hurts.

-Oh, and one more thing while I'm on my soapbox.
+One more thing worth naming.
 Feeling relief when someone dies doesn't make you a terrible person.
-If you spent three years watching your father die of Alzheimer's, or if you had an abusive parent, or if the relationship was complicated and painful and exhausting — relief is normal.
+If you spent three years watching a parent die of Alzheimer's, or if you had an abusive parent, or if the relationship was complicated and painful and exhausting — relief is normal.
 Expected, even.
 And it can exist right alongside sadness.
 Same moment, same breath.
-Grief is weird like that.
-Big enough to hold two opposite feelings at once.
+Grief is big enough to hold two opposite feelings at once.

 Frequently Asked Questions